ISS-2018-2019/super-duper-octo-waddle/README.md

 Recommend Notepad++ for editing files - https://notepad-plus-plus.org/download/v7.5.8.html

 10/1
-Added IR and Full Test
-->IR tests ir circuit & full tests a unified ir and mag test circuits Removed ISS_Mag_Test -> was the same as random_int_biled_change and I didn't want to maintain two copies of the same
+-Added IR and Full Test; IR tests ir circuit & full tests a unified ir and mag test circuits -Removed ISS_Mag_Test -> was the same as random_int_biled_change and I didn't want to maintain two copies of the same